BirdsEyeAI/BirdsEyeAI/README.md

 <ul>ExpressJS</ul>

 <h2>:fire: What am I passionate about?</h2>
 I'm passionate about open-source technologies and leveraging AI to connect people.
-My work revolves around creating innovative user-centric platforms that foster genuine connections between people.
+My work revolves around creating innovative user-centric platforms that foster genuine connections between people and push the envelope of innovation.

 <h2>:construction_worker: What am I working on presently?</h2>
 💻 I’m currently exploring use cases for implementing modern RAG architecture to optimize LLM output in cloud-first environments (AWS).